Rishi Patel

 Rishi Ketan Patel (born 26 July 1998) is an English cricketer.
 He has played for Essex's Second XI side, and signed a professional contract with Essex in 2018.
 He made his first-class debut on 26 March 2019, for Cambridge MCCU against Essex, as part of the Marylebone Cricket Club University fixtures.
 He made his List A debut on 28 April 2019, for Essex in the 2019 Royal London One-Day Cup.
 In October 2020, he was signed by Leicestershire County Cricket Club on a three-year deal.
 Patel made his Twenty20 debut on 10 June 2021, for Leicestershire in the 2021 T20 Blast.

-On 9 April 2023, he scored his maiden century in first-class cricket, leading Leicestershire to defeat Yorkshire for the first time since 1910 by three wickets.
+On 9 April 2023, he scored his maiden century in first-class cricket, leading Leicestershire to defeat Yorkshire at Headingly for the first time since 1910.

 Patel signed a new two-year contract with Leicestershire in February 2025.
+On 3 July 2026, it was announced he would leave Leicestershire at the end of that year's county season.
+Three days later Patel joined Hampshire for the start of the 2027 county season.